getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 toc: true
 ---

 Once a query has been saved and published in Redash, it can be a hassle to `Edit Source` every time you need to update a field selection or filter.
-You can save time with Query Parameters which allow you to insert values at runtime without editing the base query. **Redash recognizes any string between double curly braces {% raw %} {{ }} {% endraw %} as a Query Parameter**.
+You can save time with Query Parameters which allow you to insert values at runtime without editing the base query. **Redash recognizes any string between double curly braces <code> {{ }} </code> as a Query Parameter**.

 {% raw %}
 SELECT count(0)
 FROM events
 WHERE action = '{{action}}'
 {% endraw %}

-In the above example {%raw%}<code>{{action}}</code>{%endraw%} is the parameter definition.
+In the above example <code>{{action}}</code> is the parameter definition.
 Once added and recognized by Redash, you will see a parameter input box appear below the query input text box and above your results:

 <img src="/assets/images/docs/gitbook/query-parameter.png" width="100%">